 Clastic facies: The clastic facies consists of conglomerate, conglomeratic sandstone, mudstone, and sandstone.
-The conglomerate and conglomeratic sandstone is reddish-brown or grayish-yellow; it is bimictic with poorly-sorted pebbles and cobbles of quartzite and carbonate in a medium- to coarse-grained sandstone matrix.
-These conglomerate and conglomeratic sandstone units are poorly indurated and laterally discontinuous.
-Mudstones are reddish brown, thinly laminated slope-formers.
-Sandstones are gray, calcite-cemented, and composed of quartz and lithic fragments; compositionally, these sandstones are sublitharenites, lithic arenites, and lithic wackes (Clark, 1987).
-Sandstone beds form low ledges that are laterally discontinuous.
-Beds of oolitic limestone that have been replaced by silica also occur locally throughout the clastic facies; ripple marks commonly are preserved on the tops of these oolitic beds.
+The conglomerate and conglomeratic sandstone is reddish-brown or grayish-yellow it is bimictic with poorly-sorted pebbles and cobbles of quartzite and

+These carbonate in a medium- to coarse-grained sandstone matrix. conglomerate and conglomeratic sandstone units are poorly indurated and laterally discontinuous.
+Mudstones are reddish brown, thinly Sandstones are gray, calcite-cemented, and laminated slope-formers. composed of quartz and lithic fragments; compositionally, these sandstones are sublitharenites, lithic arenites, and lithic wackes Sandstone beds form low, ledges that are laterally (Clark, 1987).
+Beds of colitic limestone, that have been replaced by discontinuous. silica also occur locally throughout the clastic facies; ripple marks are preserved on the tops of these oolitic beds. commonly